m-lm/taproot/docs.md

 ## Performance

 This section is used to evaluate approximate performance based on generated dummy data.
-This is a record of some major improvements I noticed on my MacBook Air M1 when changing a part of the system.
+This is a record of some major improvements I noticed on my M1 MacBook Air over the course of development.
 This is not meant to be rigorous.

 ---